stewyb314/trc/docs/Design.md

    UUID of the command | ID of user who     | state of the | command which | list of args  | file with command output which was run.      | started command.   | command.     | was run.      | to the command|
 ```

+The job repository provides CRUD access to the data.

 ## Job Manager
 The job manager is responsible for managing jobs.
 The job manager provdes the interface to start, stop, status and get output of jobs.
 As each job is started, it sets up the cgroup by creating the directoy and setting up the appropriate files.
 It then manages the lifecycle of the job,